richard-moulton/Information-Bottlenecks-in-Rapid-Motor-Behaviour/README.md

 Scripts and functions for analysing raw .c3d files produced by a Kinarm Exoskeleton or Endpoint robot.
 Calculates a number of trial-level statistics for the OH, OHA, TOH, and TOHA tasks.

-NOTE: The Kinarm utility functions in this project are freely available, with registration, from [https://kinarm.com/support/software-downloads/](https://kinarm.com/support/software-downloads/)
+NOTE: The Kinarm utility functions in this project are freely available, with registration, from the [Kinarm website](https://kinarm.com/support/software-downloads/).

 2. Bayesian Statistical Analysis

 Scripts for performing Bayesian statistical analysis.

 NOTE: These scripts rely on code written to accompany the book "Kruschke, J. K. (2015).
 Doing Bayesian Data Analysis, Second Edition: A Tutorial with R, JAGS, and Stan.
 Academic Press / Elsevier."
-These files (and many others) can be found at the book's website: [https://sites.google.com/site/doingbayesiandataanalysis/software-installation](https://sites.google.com/site/doingbayesiandataanalysis/software-installation).
+These files (and many others) can be found at the book's [website](https://sites.google.com/site/doingbayesiandataanalysis/software-installation).

 3. SSS Simulation